Ungeziefi/Subnautica-Mods/Tweaks/Tweaks.md

 - In the main menu, you can use the mouse wheel to select the next or previous savegame slot.
 - When your life pod is damaged, you can open the top hatch to let the smoke out.
 - The tool you are holding in your hand is now saved when you save your game.
-- You can break outcrops by slashing them with a knife.
 - You can use both the repulsion and propulsion cannons to move the mobile vehicle bay.
 - You can push your life pod with the Seamoth or Cyclops.
 - Gaspods attracted by the grav trap do not explode.